Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Several datasets

 \begin{lemma} Suppose that the conditions of Theorem \ref{thm:o1n} hold uniformly in $\theta \in \Theta$; that is, for each $k$, the $k$th moment with respect to $G_\theta$ of each entry of $\bf X$ and $Y$ is bounded uniformly in $\theta$, and the entries of $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ have third moments with respect to $G_\theta$ that are bounded uniformly in $n$ and $\theta$.
 Then

 \end{lemma} The lemma clearly holds if $\Theta$ is finite, and in general it follows readily by the uniform boundedness of moments in $\theta$ and the proof of \eqref{eq:approx_pred3} given in the Appendix.
 Recall Lemma \ref{lem:normal}, where we showed that the moment conditions of Theorem \ref{thm:o1n} hold when ${\bf X}$ is a mixture of normals and $\inf_{\Sigma \in \Xi}\lambda_{min}({\Sigma}) >0$.
-For the moment bound of Lemma \ref{lem:unif} to hold uniformly, it suffices that $\inf_\Sigma \lambda_{min}({\Sigma}) >0$, where now the infimum is over all covariance matrices of all the mixing normals involved in all the distributions $G_\theta$ for all $\theta \in \Theta$.
+For the bound on moments as assumed in Lemma \ref{lem:unif} to hold uniformly, it suffices that $\inf_\Sigma \lambda_{min}({\Sigma}) >0$, where now the infimum is over all covariance matrices of all the mixing normal distributions involved in all the distributions $G_\theta$ for all $\theta \in \Theta$.
 This technical assumption means that the covariates that are taken into account for the model selection are ``bounded away" from multicollinearity.
 For discrete variables we redefine the prediction error by conditioning as in Section \ref{sec:BG}.
 Theorem \ref{thm:BeGood} extends easily when we assume that all covariates are uniformly bounded in $\theta$, and that $\lambda_{min}(\mathbb{Q}_\theta)>c$ for some $c>0$, for all $\theta$.

-Lemma \ref{lem:unif} suggests that a consistent estimator of ${\bf AR}_{pop}(n,p)$ will lead to selection of an adequate model in the sense of Section \ref{sec:Neighborhoods}, that is, a model that is as good as the model that minimizes ${\bf R}_{pop}(n,p)$.
+Lemma \ref{lem:unif} suggests that a consistent estimator of ${\bf AR}_{pop}(n,\mathpzc P)$ will lead to selection of an adequate model in the sense of Section \ref{sec:Neighborhoods}, that is, a model that is as good as the model that minimizes ${\bf R}_{pop}(n,\mathpzc P)$.